 Because, you see, I had come to think of my recipe catalog (both online and off) as “something special.”
 I started this blog more than two years ago (primarily so I could learn how to cook) and lately I’ve come to feel like I’ve been doing a pretty good job.
 I feel like I’ve got a handle on this “cooking” gig.
-So, yes, when it came time to do some serious cooking, I was confident.
+So, yes, when it came time to do some serious cooking last fall, I was confident.
 I was ready.
-I thought I had “enough” food to keep everyone occupied and happy.
+I thought I had more than “enough” food options to keep everyone occupied and happy.

 By this point, I’m sure those of you who have many successful holiday dinners under your belt can already tell how this story ends.
 But if you’re anything like me and don’t see the inevitable problem that was waiting for me around the bend, here it is:

 I had all the turkey and chutney in the world but did not have a single roll or an ounce of veggies to supplement it with.

 And, really, this is a common “problem” in our house, anyway.
 The Husband and I tend to eat just a main dish and nothing else, because it always seems like a waste to spend any more effort on just the two of us.

-But when I’m trying to dazzle my mother (and The Husband, too, I guess) with my cooking prowess, it felt like I needed more to show for it than a few slices of turkey.
+But when I’m trying to dazzle my mother (and The Husband, too, I guess) with my cooking prowess, it felt like I needed more to show for it than just another helping of turkey.

 Which, of course, brings me to this post, which marks my first effort to expand on my side dish options: how to make brown sugar carrots!